-Students in the Bachelor of Arts program in Part-Time Studies may major in Education, English, History, Human Services, or General Arts.
+Students in the Bachelor of Arts program in Part-Time Studies may major in Education, English, History, or General Arts.
 The degree requirements may be found under the departmental listings contained in this Catalog.
-Within the Bachelor of Arts degrees, minors are available in Business, Communication, Computer Science, Education, English, History, Human Services, Philosophy, Political Science and Sociology.
+Within the Bachelor of Arts degrees, minors are available in Business, Communication, Computer Science, Education, English, History, Media & Technology, Philosophy, Political Science and Sociology and Theology.

-The Core Curriculum of the College of Liberal Arts and Sciences is applicable to these majors offered in Part-Time Studies: Bachelor of Arts in General Arts, English, History, and Human Services; and Bachelor of Science in Computer Science and
+The Core Curriculum of the College of Liberal Arts and Sciences is applicable to these majors offered in Part-Time Studies: Bachelor of Arts in General Arts, Education, English, and History, and Bachelor of Science in Computer Science.
+A description of the